 We are working very hard.

-We have tremendous groups of talented People there.
+We have tremendous groups of talented people there.

-Uh the people of Florida are like the people of Texas, Louisiana.
+The people of Florida are like the people of Texas, Louisiana.

-You've seen how the people of our country have reacted under this tremendous pressure and and these horrible things that we call hurricanes.
+You've seen how the people of our country have reacted under this tremendous pressure and these horrible things that we call hurricanes.

 This is something that is probably bigger, not as much water, but much more power than Harvey.